Not4sure/news-service-test-task/README.md

 Some form of pagination should be added to List() Articles.

+Db integrations tests are triggered with unit tests.
+This is not a problem for this project, but as integration tests got bigger and more costly to run, they should be separated from unit tests.

-## What I'm prod of in this application
+## What I'm proud of in this application
 Firstly, general project structure.

-Secondly, with my minimal experience with frontend and no prior experience with htmx, quite not bad frontend ui and ux.
+Secondly, with my minimal experience with frontend and no prior experience with htmx, quite not bad frontend ui and ux, especially with article edit form which appears seamlessly after "Edit" button is pushed.